Need a Flexible Budget You Can Actually Follow? Try the 70/20/10 Budget

 Despite the benefits of this budgeting style, it’s not for everyone.

-Conversely, if you’re someone who can comfortably spend less than 70% of their income and you want to use a much larger portion of your income to pay off debts or to save up to retire early, the 70/20/10 budget may not be the most fitting for you.
+Conversely, if you’re someone who can comfortably spend less than 70% of their income and you want to use a much larger portion of your income to pay off debts or to save up to retire early, the 70/20/10 budget may not be the best fit for you.

 5 Tips to Help You Be Successful With the 70/20/10 Budget